 With IAB and MRC support, the IMA SDK introduces an API for registering these overlays with the Open Measurement SDK.
 These controls must be fully transparent overlays or small buttons.
 Any other views not related to video controls must not be registered.

 The following sample code demonstrates how to register video controls overlays on the ad display container:

-myTransparentTapOverlay = (ViewGroup) rootView.findViewById(R.id.overlay); myPauseButton = (ImageButton) rootView.findViewById(R.id.pauseButton); // Substitute "myTransparentTapOverlay" and "myPauseButton" with the // elements you want to register as video controls overlays. // Make sure to register before ad playback starts. overlayObstruction = ImaSdkFactory.createFriendlyObstruction( myTransparentTapOverlay, FriendlyObstructionPurpose.NOT_VISIBLE, "Transparent overlay does not impact viewability" ); pauseButtonObstruction = ImaSdkFactory.createFriendlyObstruction( myPauseButton, FriendlyObstructionPurpose.VIDEO_CONTROLS, "Pause button" ); displayContainer.registerFriendlyObstruction(overlayObstruction); displayContainer.registerFriendlyObstruction(pauseButtonObstruction);
+myTransparentTapOverlay = (ViewGroup) rootView.findViewById(R.id.overlay); myPauseButton = (ImageButton) rootView.findViewById(R.id.pauseButton); // Substitute "myTransparentTapOverlay" and "myPauseButton" with the // elements you want to register as video controls overlays. // Make sure to register before ad playback starts. overlayObstruction = ImaSdkFactory.createFriendlyObstruction( myTransparentTapOverlay, FriendlyObstructionPurpose.NOT_VISIBLE, "This overlay is transparent and does not impact viewability." ); pauseButtonObstruction = ImaSdkFactory.createFriendlyObstruction( myPauseButton, FriendlyObstructionPurpose.VIDEO_CONTROLS, "This is the video player's pause button." ); displayContainer.registerFriendlyObstruction(overlayObstruction); displayContainer.registerFriendlyObstruction(pauseButtonObstruction);

 When you're done with them, these obstructions can be removed by calling the following method: